The Entrepreneurship Minor is open to all majors seeking to learn about the process of transforming their ideas into reality.

 The minor is designed for undergraduates who wish to complement their major area of study with an understanding of what is involved in creating a new venture of any kind.

-The minor is currently offered in four tracks: commercial, social, scientific and artistic.
+The minor is currently offered in six tracks: commercial, social, scientific, sports, artistic, and public health.

 The minor requires four courses, a prerequisite and a summer internship:

-- Prerequisite: Principles of Economics, ECON 101 (formerly ECON 10) — focuses on the economic system that is integral to both social and commercial entrepreneurship.
+- Prerequisite (for students beginning the Minor in the fall 2015): Principles of Economics, ECON 101 — focuses on the economic system that is integral to both social and commercial entrepreneurship.

-- Introduction to Entrepreneurship, ECON 325 (formerly ECON 80) — provides a historical overview of the role and importance of entrepreneurship in the economy and society, a framework for approaching entrepreneurship and innovation, and exposure to the core competencies required of all entrepreneurs.
-The course incorporates case-studies and speakers — top entrepreneurs from across the country — to provide context for entrepreneurial topics covered in the course.
+- Entrepreneurship: Principles and Practice, ECON 325 — provides a historical overview of the role and importance of entrepreneurship in the economy and society, a framework for approaching entrepreneurship and innovation, and exposure to the core competencies required of all entrepreneurs.
 This course is only offered during the fall semester.

-- Commercial Venture Creation, ECON 327 (001), Social Venture Creation, PLCY 326, Scientific Venture Creation, ECON 327 (002), Sports Venture Creation EXSS 328, or Artistic Venture Creation ECON 327 (003) — examines the concepts and tools needed to pursue various ventures.
+- Commercial Venture Creation- ECON 327 (001), Social Venture Creation (PLCY 326), Scientific Venture Creation- ECON 327 (002), Sports Venture Creation- EXSS 328, Artistic Venture Creation- ECON 327 (003), or Public Health Venture Creation- NUTR 780 — examines the concepts and tools needed to pursue various ventures.
 The courses take students through the process of creating a detailed plan for a proposed venture.
 This course is only offered during the spring semester.